nickgamb/identity-mcp/dashboard/README.md

 # Identity MCP Dashboard

-A dark-themed admin dashboard for managing the identity processing pipeline.
+A simple admin dashboard for managing the identity processing pipeline.

 ## Features